AlexMilligan/guardpact/CONTRIBUTING.md

 # Contributing to Guard Pact

 First off, thank you for considering contributing to Guard Pact.
-It's people like you that make this project a success.
+It\'s people like you that make this project a success.
 All contributors are expected to follow our [Code of Conduct](#code-of-conduct).

 ## Development Goals